StarTuz/linuxtrack/LAL_FEASIBILITY.md

 2.  **Native First:** Use Linux-native tools (`7z`, `cabextract`, `unshield`, `isolyzer`) to extract files. **Eliminate Wine runtime dependency for installation.**
 3.  **Data-Driven:** Define assets in a JSON manifest, not C++ code.
 4.  **Verifiable:** Strong SHA-256 hashing of installers and extracted artifacts.
+5.  **Vendor Friendly:** Allow vendors to provide a simple ZIP/TAR of their Linux binaries (blob) which LAL verifies and installs, bypassing the "extract from Windows installer" step entirely.

 ### 3.2 Architecture